apache/streampipes/streampipes-processors-transformation-flink/src/main/resources/org.apache.streampipes.processors.transformation.flink.processor.boilerplate/documentation.md

 ## Description

-Removes boilerplate and extract fulltext from HTML
+Removes boilerplate tags from HTML and extracts fulltext
-Add a detailed description here

 ***

 ## Required input
+Requires a Text field containing the HTML

 ***

 ## Configuration

-Describe the configuration parameters here

-### 1st parameter

-### 2nd parameter
+Select the extractor type and output mode

 ## Output
+Appends a new text field containing the content of the html page without the boilerplate